Colombian Fitness Model Ariana James Stuns In Curve-Hugging Black Bodysuit

 James looked dressed to impress in a curve-hugging black bodysuit that fit her like a glove.
 The strapless ensemble showed off her toned and tanned shoulders while hugging her tummy and legs and showcasing her rock hard figure.
 She completed the outfit with a jean jacket in her right hand and looked nothing short of flawless.
 The post has only been live on her page for a few short hours but it’s already earned her a ton of attention from her 2.2 million followers.

-In addition to over 53,000 likes, the post has amassed an impressive 800 comments and that number only continues to grow as time goes on.
+In addition to over 53,000 likes, the post has amassed an impressive 800 comments and that number only continues to increase.
 Some of James’ fans took to the photo to let her know that she looks gorgeous while many others raved over her sexy figure.
 A few more were left speechless and opted to comment using emoji instead of actual words.
 Most of the comments were in Spanish with a few in English.

 “Sooooooooooo beautiful, you have the most amazing body and the face of an angel,” one fan gushed, adding a kissy-face emoji.